puppetlabs/.github/CODE_OF_CONDUCT.md

 * People who are committing minor formatting / style infractions will get some education, rather than hammering them in the 3 strikes process.

-Contact conduct@puppet.com to report abuse or appeal violations.
-This email list goes to Kara Sowles (kara at puppet.com) and Katie Abbott (katie dot abbott at puppet.com).
+Contact conduct@puppet.com to report abuse or appeal violations to our Community Conduct team.
 In the case of appeals, we know that mistakes happen, and we’ll work with you to come up with a fair solution if there has been a misunderstanding.